What Is a Community Interpreter?

 Like most professional interpreters, community interpreters often have specialized training in one or more fields.
 For example, someone can be both a community interpreter and a certified medical interpreter or legal interpreter.
 However, there is a distinction between someone who has interpreter training in a given field and a community interpreter.

-Community interpreters typically work with immigrants, migrants, and refugees who need assistance navigating public services.
-That means community interpreters must have a deep understanding of how a system works—in addition to their field of expertise.
+In addition to their linguistic expertise, community interpreters must have a deep understanding of how a system works and display cultural competence for the language community they’re serving.
 For example, a community medical interpreter may work with refugees who need to apply for free or low-cost medical care.
+As a result, effective medical interpreting ensures equitable access to medical care regardless of their language proficiency.

 When Do You Need a Community Interpreter?